Mark 1 – “Living to Die on Time” [Personal Applications]

 Mark 1:John came baptizing in the wilderness and preaching a baptism of repentance for the remission of sins.

-See: Topic Sins and Answers
+From Topic: Sins and Answers

 Mark 1:Then all the land of Judea, and those from Jerusalem, went out to him and were all baptized by him in the Jordan River, confessing their sins.